Barbon Hillclimb

 Barbon Speed Hillclimb…. what is it?

-Barbon Hillclimb is a relatively short but very quick speed Hillclimb course just outside the village of Barbon, near Kirkby Lonsdale in Cumbria.
+Barbon Hillclimb is a relatively short but very quick Speed Hillclimb course just outside the village of Barbon, near Kirkby Lonsdale in Cumbria.

 What’s it all about?
 It’s simply an opportunity for registered competitors to drive their car as quickly as possible up the winding parkland estate road of Barbon Manor, the aim quite simply being to get from the bottom to the top in the shortest possible time.
 See Russell Thorp’s excellent in-car video here.